The Impact of Giving

 “I have always been an avid reader, and as soon as I discovered St. John’s College, I knew this was where I wanted to engage myself in higher education.
 Receiving the wax-sealed acceptance letter in the mail was quite honestly one of the highlights of my senior year in high school.
 Finances were, of course, a major consideration during the application and admission process, but I was overjoyed and relieved at how attainable an education at St. John’s College was.
 As I begin my sophomore year studies, I can honestly say that I cannot imagine myself anywhere else, and I am so grateful to be here.”

-As a result of widespread support for the Freeing Minds campaign, the college was able to cut tuition by one-third in 2019, eliminating a decade of price increases.
-This bold step made St. John’s one of the most affordable colleges in the Small College Consortium, a prestigious group of small schools that excel in the liberal arts.
+As a result of widespread support for the Freeing Minds campaign, the college was able to cut tuition by one-third in 2019, reversing a decade of price increases.
+This bold step made St. John’s one of the most affordable of America’s small, liberal arts colleges.

-In the years since this historic reset, tuition at St. John’s has risen less than the rate of inflation and remains lower in 2023 than it was in 2013.
+In the years since this historic reset, tuition at St. John’s has risen less than the rate of inflation and was almost 25 percent lower this past year than it was a decade ago.

 Charles Massiatte (AGI24)